Skip to Content

 A Lot of Other Activities In The Area

-It’s also not like there’s nothing else to do in the area… I mean, you’re surrounded by nature here!
+It’s also not like there’s nothing else to do in the area… I mean, you’re surrounded by nature in a huge National Park!
 There’s no shortage of free Banff activities, or even ones that are more affordable.

-So needless to say, we were hesitant to pay extra for it.
-But, despite all these valid reasons, we still paid the price and went on the Sulphur mountain gondola.
+So needless to say, I were hesitant to pay extra for it.
+But, despite all these valid reasons, I still paid the price and went on the gondola up Sulphur mountain.

 You Can Also Hike To The Top Of Sulphur Mountain